tomraster/tomraster/content/authors/admin/_index.md

 Welcome to my website!

-I am a third-year Ph.D. candidate (Economics) at the Paris School of Economics under the supervision of {{< staticref "http://piketty.pse.ens.fr/en/" "newtab" >}}Thomas Piketty{{< /staticref >}}.
+I am a fourth-year Ph.D. candidate in Economics at the Paris School of Economics under the supervision of {{< staticref "http://piketty.pse.ens.fr/en/" "newtab" >}}Thomas Piketty{{< /staticref >}}.

-In the 2021-22 academic year, I am a visiting student at the Harvard economics department.
+From 2021 to 2023, I am a research and teaching fellow at the Harvard economics department.
+I'm also fellow at Institut Convergences Migrations, the World Inequality Lab, and Harvard's IQSS.

 My current research focuses on historic coerced labor, trade, and migration in and from Eastern Europe.